What Is Passive Liveness Detection & Why You Need It

 Passive liveness, on the other hand, works silently.
 It doesn’t require any special movements.
 The technology’s algorithms are smart enough to analyze the image or video feed for tell-tale signs of a real person versus a spoof attempt.
 This frictionless approach is a huge advantage, as it authenticates users without interrupting their flow, creating a more natural and secure digital environment.

-Why Passive Detection Is Essential for Security
+Why Passive Detection Is a Security Game-Changer

 In a world of deepfakes and sophisticated digital fraud, simply matching a face to an ID photo is no longer enough.
 Scammers can use printed photos, screen replays, and realistic masks to trick systems into granting them access.
 This is where passive liveness detection becomes a cornerstone of modern fraud prevention.
 It provides concrete proof that a real, live person is present for a transaction or login attempt.